strewm/Gotta-Latte-Do/README.md

 ## Features

-Gotta-Latte-Do is a completely dynamic website allowing users to add/edit/delete/get features without ever redirecting from the root after being logged in.
+Gotta-Latte-Do is a completely dynamic website that allows logged-in users to add/edit/delete/get features from the home page without ever redirecting from the root.

 Logged in users can:
  - Add/Edit/Delete Lists